Ad Code

 The Renowned Swordsmith Himself: The Age Of Amakuni

-Amakuni remade the samurai sword so that another kind of blade would emerge as a warrior’s weapon.
+Amakuni remade the samurai sword so that another blade would emerge as a warrior’s weapon.
 He did so in the Yamato Province and possibly during the Heian Period.
-According to legend, he became concerned about the samurai’s weak armaments that would often be damaged after being utilised in only a handful of battles (although this was still quite the accomplishment as not many swords had the resilience to face competition, if at all).
+According to legend, he became concerned about the samurai’s weak armaments that would often be damaged after being utilised in only a handful of battles (although this was still quite the accomplishment, as not many swords had the resilience to face competition, if at all).

 When he saw that this had become something incessant, he decided to enhance the samurai sword and make it truly powerful.
 More robust than its predecessor.
 Deadlier in the hands of a skilled samurai.
 Thus, Amakuni created the Katana.